YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 I want to be able to load my latest xls file with a single line shell call to a db by choosing the names of the tables to load

+##### 3.3.3.1.
+Load issues by xls-to-db action for insert or upset
+As an cli user of the System
+in order to insert or upsert my issues in structured form to db for further processing after being sorted in Excel I want to be able to load my latest xls file with a single line shell call to a db by choosing the names of the tables to load and specifying upsert by adding the guid column to the xls sheet

+##### 3.3.3.2.
+Load issues by xls-to-db action by truncating or not the loadable table
+As an cli user of the System
+in order to store my issues in structured form to db for further processing after being sorted in Excel I want to be able to load my latest xls file with a single line shell call to a db by choosing the names of the tables to load

 #### 3.3.4.
 Load issues by db-to-txt
 As an cli user of the System